Ako (Workshop) Facilitators

 Jia Rong Yap is Centre Manager at English Language Partners Rotorua and an AI Project Advisor for English Language Partners New Zealand.
 Her work focuses on the ethical and pedagogically grounded integration of generative AI in adult ESOL education, particularly for learners with low L2 literacy.
 Jia Rong leads national professional development workshops that support teachers in using AI tools such as ChatGPT to design effective learning experiences while maintaining strong foundations in second language acquisition research.
 She holds a B.Ed (Hons) and an M.Ed (ESL) from the University of Malaya, and a PhD in Literacy Education from the University of Waikato.
 Outside of work, she enjoys reading about human psychology and personal development.

-AI for Enhanced Teaching: The ELPNZ Approach to Ethical Generative AI in Adult ESOL
+Workshop: AI for Enhanced Teaching: The ELPNZ Approach to Ethical Generative AI in Adult ESOL

 Artificial intelligence is rapidly entering education, yet many Adult and Community Education practitioners are still exploring how it can be used in ways that genuinely support teaching and learning.
 This session shares insights from the AI for Enhanced Teaching project at English Language Partners New Zealand, which explores how generative AI can be introduced responsibly into adult ESOL programmes.